Open. Committed. With Integrity.

 How do I work most compliantly as a contractor with IR35 in mind?

 The landscape for IR35 is constantly changing and with the introduction of IR35 into the public sector beginning in 2020, contractors must begin to prepare themselves.
+To begin you can visit our IR35 pages here which include our helpful videos on the matter

 In addition, recent case law surrounding Personal Service Companies shows that running a ltd company as a contractor is perhaps not the safe and compliant route it has typically been considered to be.
 To discuss the expected pitfalls and new legislation with a member of the team to ensure your future planning is compliant please contact us.